 If you love the content that Gaur Gopal Das shares on the internet, you will love this book even more.
 In this book, Gaur Gopal Das shares lessons that will help you bring work-life balance and practice gratitude.
 It’s also a quick read.
 The writing is crisp, clear, and straightforward.
 So, if you are a beginner and looking for some wisdom, this book will set the right tone for you.
 You can get the book here! 📖

-They say money-mindset, business books aren’t fun, and not for beginners.
+They say money-mindset, business books aren’t fun, and are not for beginners.
 But what if a new reader wants to read such a book to bring change into their lives?
 Well, here’s your answer.
 Jen Sincero is one of my most favorite authors.
 Her writing style is infectious, and you won’t be able to put down her book.
 You will be hooked from the very first page.
 In this particular book, Sincero shares lessons from her own experiences that shaped her relationship with money.
 From being broke to becoming successful, she has shared it all.
 You can get the book here! 📖

 “Looking for Alaska” by John Green

 John Green is the king of writing Young Adult Fiction.
 ‘Looking for Alaska’ was his first book, so indeed, it is unique.
-The book is about this teenage boy Miles Halter who loves to remember people’s last words.
+The book is about a teenage boy Miles Halter who loves to remember people’s last words.
 Fascinating, isn’t it?
 Now Miles leaves his school in Florida and joins Culver Creek Preparatory High School situated in Alabama.
 He befriends Alaska, who is a super intriguing character herself.
 The book follows multiple themes, like, searching for the meaning of life, grief, loneliness, friendship, etc. So, if you are up for something intense and exciting, then this is the one for you.
 You can get the book here! 📖

 “The Sun is Also a Star” by Nicola Yoon